KennyUTN/eventbrite-clone/README.md

 Clone this project by typing ```git clone https://github.com/KennyUTN/eventbrite-clone```

 ### Run app
+- Open terminal.
 - Type ```bundle install``` in the root file of the project.
 - Type  ```rails db:migrate``` in the root file of the project.
 - Type ```rails s``` in the root file of the project.
 - Goto [local host](http://localhost:3000/)

 ### Test instructions
-- Go to the root directory of the project and open CLI
+- Go to the root directory of the project and open the terminal
 - Type ```bundle exec rspec```
 - Get a report from the test.